Capitalisk/ldex-website/docs/faqs.md

 Each time a trade is executed, the following fees are deducted from the cross-chain transfer on each affected blockchain:

 - **Base fee**: This is a flat fee which is used to cover the transaction fees of the underlying blockchains.
 It is levied against every type of DEX transaction.
-For Lisk and Leasehold blockchains, this fee is `0.1 LSK/LSH`.
 - **Rate fee**: This fee is a percentage of the total amount of each transfer.
 It is levied against all trade transactions (`t1` and `t2`) on both affected blockchains in addition to the base fee.
 This fee is currently `0.1%` for all LDEX markets.

 Because orders are filled in real time, the flat base fee could be levied multiple times against a single order depending on the number of matching counterparty orders.